Roald87/roald87.github.io/_posts/2025-08-01-story-structures.md

   </g>
   </svg>

-For the abstract this is beautifully portrayed by this [template abstract by Fabrizio Gilardi from the ETH in Zürich](https://www.fabriziogilardi.org/resources/papers/good-abstracts.pdf):
+For the abstract, this is beautifully illustrated by this [template abstract by Fabrizio Gilardi from ETH Zürich](https://www.fabriziogilardi.org/resources/papers/good-abstracts.pdf):

 > Everyone agrees that this issue is really important.
 But we do not know much about this specific question, although it matters a great deal, for these reasons.
 We approach the problem from this perspective.
 Our research design focuses on these cases and relies on these data, which we analyze using this method.
 Results show what we have learned about the question.
 They have these broader implications.